-ALVIN ENG is a native NYC playwright, performer, acoustic punk rock raconteur and educator.
+ALVIN ENG is a native NYC playwright, memoirist, performer, acoustic punk rock raconteur and educator.
 His plays and performances have been seen Off-Broadway, throughout the U.S., as well as in Paris, Hong Kong and Guangzhou, China.

 Eng is the author and editor of the oral history/play anthology, Tokens?
 The NYC Asian American Experience on Stage.
 His plays, lyrics and memoir excerpts have also been published in numerous anthologies.
 His storytelling and commentary have been broadcast and streamed on National Public Radio, among others.

 As a Professor of Playwriting, Theatre, Creative Writing and Public Speaking, Eng has had Full-Time Academic Appointments, Visiting Professorships and Residencies on the Undergraduate and Graduate level.
 He is also a two-time Fulbright Specialist appointee as a Scholar in Theatre/U.S. Studies.
 During his first appointment, he was in residence at City University of Hong Kong and invited by the U.S. Consulate, Guangzhou, to conduct theatre workshops and perform his memoir monologue, THE LAST EMPEROR of FLUSHING, in his family’s ancestral Guangdong Province.